Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Introduction

-The most obvious approach of incorporating the full NCVM in the Likelihood for the dirty map, to create upper limit maps in the absence of a GW signal and to compute significance ($p$-value) of pixel values, leads to huge inaccuracies, because the inverse of the (ill-conditioned) NCVM is difficult to estimate.
-We explore several potential regularization schemes based on singular value decomposition (SVD) and Bayesian regularization to create a deconvolved clean map and to obtain an effective inverse of the NCVM, which will be necessary to incorporate the full NCVM in the analysis.
+The most obvious approach of incorporating the full NCVM in the Likelihood for the dirty map, to create upper limit maps in the absence of a GW signal and to compute the significance ($p$-value) of pixel values, leads to huge inaccuracies, because the inverse of the (ill-conditioned) NCVM is difficult to estimate.
+We explore several potential regularization schemes based on singular value decomposition and Bayesian regularization to create a deconvolved clean map and to obtain an effective inverse of the NCVM, which will be necessary to incorporate the full NCVM in the analysis.
 We estimate upper limits and $p$-value from both dirty and clean maps using these schemes, for which the detailed expressions are listed in the paper.
 However, only a selected set of results, which are precise enough, are presented here.

-Part of this approach is similar to what was used in the analysis published by the LVC~\cite{S5_Dir} in the spherical harmonic basis, where an SVD regularized inverse of the NCVM was used to create a deconvolved clean map and the significance was estimated via simulations after transforming the NCVM to closely represent the regularized clean maps; though in the likelihood only the diagonal components were used to find the upper limits, with an enhanced variance for putting conservative upper limits.
-We apply this method with the pixel space NCVM and try both diagonal only and the full regularized matrix.
-The regularization scheme introduces a bias.
-While in the spherical harmonic searches this bias could be assumed to be small, we account for it in the Likelihood to obtain more accurate upper limits.
-We also report upper limits obtained directly from the dirty map and significance obtained directly from the regularized NCVM without going through the simulations route.
+Part of this approach is similar to what was used in the analysis published by the LVC~\cite{S5_Dir} in the spherical harmonic basis.
+There, a singular-value decomposition techniques was used to regularize and invert the NCVM to create a deconvolved clean map.
+The significance was estimated via simulations using a transformed NCVM that can closely represent the NCVM of the regularized clean map.
+However, only the diagonal components of the above transformed NCVM (but computed with slightly different regularization scheme to account for the loss of modes in obtaining the clean map) was used in the likelihood to set a conservative upper limit.
+We apply a similar method here, but with the full pixel space NCVM for the significance and upper-limit calculations.
+Even though the regularization scheme introduces a bias (while in the spherical harmonic searches this bias could be assumed to be small~\cite{S5_Dir,Eric}), we account for it in the Likelihood to obtain more accurate upper limits.

-To test the reliability of these schemes, we perform an injection study by injecting a signal in a pixel one at a time and then comparing the upper limits with the injected values.
+To test the reliability of the regularization schemes, we perform an injection study by adding a weak (essentially not detectable) signals to the noise and then comparing the upper limits with the injected values.
 A conservative $95\%$ upper limit must ensure that the upper limit is more than the injected value in more than $95\%$ of the pixels.
 The schemes we report here all satisfy this criterion.
 We finally compare our results with the results published by the LVC.